ngzh-luke/self-myMY/mark0/README.md

 3. if already cloned, update the local repository by run command:
 `git pull`

-4. create virtual environment by run command:
+4. change to the `mark0` directory and then create virtual environment by run command:
 `python -m venv venv`

 5. check to see that the virtual is at the virtual environment is created by run command: `which pip`